Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/layout/containers.md

 ## Responsive containers

-Responsive containers allow you to specify a class that is 100% wide until the specified breakpoint is reached, after which we apply `max-width`s for each of the higher breakpoints.
-For example, `.container-sm` is 100% wide to start until the `sm` breakpoint is reached, where it will scale up with `md`, `lg`, `xl`, and `xxl`.
+Responsive containers allow you to specify a class that follows the `.container-fluid` behavior until the specified breakpoint is reached, after which we apply `max-width`s for each of the higher breakpoints.
+For example, `.container-sm` behaves like the `.container-fluid` to start until the `sm` breakpoint is reached, where it will scale up with `md`, `lg`, `xl`, and `xxl`.

 ```html
 <div class="container-sm">100% wide until small breakpoint</div>